sijomc/grafana-dashboard-nginx-prometheus-exporter/NodeJS exporter/README.md

     labelNames: ['method', 'path', 'status']
 });

-/**
- * This funtion will start the collection of metrics and should be called from within in the main js file */
+/** * This funtion will start the collection of metrics and should be called from within in the main js file */

 module.exports.startCollection = function () {
     Logger.log(Logger.LOG_INFO, `Starting the collection of metrics, the metrics are available on /metrics`);
     require('prom-client').collectDefaultMetrics();
 };

-/**
- * This function increments the counters that are executed on the request side of an invocation
- * Currently it increments the counters for numOfPaths and pathsTaken */
+/** * This function increments the counters that are executed on the request side of an invocation.
+Currently it increments the counters for numOfPaths and pathsTaken */

 module.exports.requestCounters = function (req, res, next) {
     if (req.path != '/metrics') {